The most dangerous places on earth

 The Izu Islands – Japan

-Located of the east coast of Japan and running south for 280 miles are seven small islands that make up the Izu island chain.
-Each one of them is a volcanic island which has a large sulfur belt surrounding them in the sea.
+Located on the east coast of Japan and running south for 280 miles are seven small islands that make up the Izu island chain.
+Each one of them is a volcanic island that has a large sulfur belt surrounding them in the sea.
 The last time the islands had to be evacuated was in 2000 when the sulfur mixed with other gases and caused the air to become toxic, but everyone was allowed to return after 5 years.
 Today people on the island are supposed to wear a mask at all times and due to the health risks they only have a tiny population.
 You would only need to live on the islands for a few months before your risk of developing a deadly condition would multiply.

 North Sentinel island – Indian Ocean